actuator-finance/Actuator-Docs/docs/faq.md

 ### Does this break the delayed gratification of HEX and the game theory of HEX
 Stakers can only mint HTT against the intrinsic value of their HEX stake and not value they haven't yet earned. i.e. you only get what you've earned.
 ### arn't you just pulling buy pressure away from hex through these token?
-HTTs only exist as because of Hex stakes. every purchase of an HTT increases the incentive to create more stakes to create new supply of HTTs.
+HTTs only exist as because of HEX stakes. every purchase of an HTT increases the incentive to create more stakes to create new supply of HTTs.
 Thus on net, the existence of HTTs increase the amount of staking and thus take more HEX more HEX to come off the market into long terms stakes. additionally, HTTs increase the incentive to stake longer and in larger amounts thus taking more HEX off the market and locking up for longer.
 ### what drives the shape of the curve?
 the price of the HTT in the pools
 -->